 \subsection{AMI Results with Manual Segmentation}

-This section demonstrates the experiments performed on the AMI data using the manual segmentation without using the VAD and CPD stages, which directly compares the speaker clustering performance with different model structures for speaker embedding extraction.
+This section gives the results of experiments performed on the AMI data using the manual segmentation without using the VAD and CPD stages.
+It directly compares the speaker clustering performance with different model structures for speaker embedding extraction.